August 1, 2014

 Concrete Furniture, Brutalism’s New Frontier?

-Jess Sorel’s outdoor furniture designs take advantage of Landscape Forms’ proprietary blend of high-performance concrete.
+Jess Sorel’s outdoor furniture designs take advantage of Landscape Forms’ high-performance material.

 The Strata collection includes edgy benches (left), seats with backs (below), and tables.
 The fine edges in concrete are achievable due to Landscape Forms’ proprietary MeldStone material; the steel parts are Pangard powder coated.